 In short, food brings families closer.
 Most of all, it gives children a sense of power and control, when they have input on what’s being cooked and how it’s being made.
 Plus, there’s the satisfaction of seeing raw eggs (cooked under parental supervision, obviously), flour, milk, and sugar transformed into fluffy pancakes.
 Here, then, are some of our favorite food and meal delivery services, based on food quality, meal and ingredient variety, and just sheer deliciousness.

 One of the more varied meal plans on the market, Green Chef lets you toggle between keto, paleo, balanced living, plant-powered, and the family plan, the latter of which has a nice selection of foods that aren't too complex or challenging to cook and eat.
-You choose between weekly, bi-weekly, or monthly subscriptions.
+You choose between weekly, bi-weekly, or monthly subscriptions, and right now, the brand is offering new customers $90 off plus free shipping on the first box.
 The food is certified organic.
 The prices vary depending on what you choose and the frequency of delivery, but the family plan, for example, includes two dinners for a family of four, starting at $10.99 per meal.
 Delivery is nationwide, except Alaska, Hawaii, and parts of Louisiana.
 You choose your delivery day.
 Standout meal: Salmon with carrot fries and scallion rice.

 Pescatarians, rejoice.
 This is one dope delivery option to meat all your fish needs.
 For $129-$169, you choose what's called a Vital Box, focused either on salmon, an assortment of wild-caught seafood, or one that's got both plus burgers and sausages.
 Note that you're in the hands of experts, and subject to what's in the water, so Vital Box contents and ship dates are not customizable.
 What's cool is that the brand limits the fish and shellfish to fisheries that are either certified sustainable, or considered sustainable by experts such as the Monterey Bay Aquarium Seafood Watch program.
 Our choice is the wild salmon salmon box, because it's a fish that's easy to prepare and something that most kids actually like.
 You get single-serve salmon, plus burgers and smoked salmon.
 The company ships to the continental U.S.